 Prepare for meaningful work in a fast-growing field

 As a criminology major, you’ll take a deep dive into the subtleties and complexities of social inequality, antisocial behavior, criminal justice, court systems, mass incarceration, and the complicated ways government policies can impact individual lives.
 You’ll prepare for leadership roles in community organizations, social service agencies, law firms, legislative offices, the criminal justice system and many other professional settings.
 In small classes, you’ll work side-by-side with caring, talented professors.
 You’ll learn to write, conduct original research and communicate effectively within organizations and across cultures.
-You can even earn a master’s degree in social work with just one additional year of study.

 More ways to learn, on campus and beyond